AmandaJMendes/SimpleNet/README.md

 """

 For this assignment I've used PyQt for the GUI and NetworkX library for graph visualization.

+Some of the improvements I would've liked to implement (but I didn't duo to time constraints):

 ###### Windows folder:
 It's where all .ui files as well as their convertions to .py are located.
 NOTE: the .py files were manually edited after the convertion from .ui to .py.